Newsletter for 1st November 2020

 Thank you to all who contributed to our celebration of harvest.
 The gifts of food stuffs were welcomed by Catching Lives.
 Porchlight was not able to receive gifts of foodstuffs.
 Financial donations were sent to Porchlight and Child of Hope, in Uganda.

 A heart-felt thank you to Chris and Garth for helping us so faithfully through the last few months during the interregnum.
-They both willingly took on the challenge of adapting to zoom and broadcasting from home during lockdown.
-We will continue to call on their services, though perhaps a little less when Rev. Louise Vincer is in post.
+They both willingly took on the challenge of Chrisadapting to zoom and broadcasting from home during lockdown.
+We will continue to call on their services, though perhaps a little less when Rev. Louise Vincer is in post. garth

 A poem by John Field which he read as part of the Harvest Celebration: